zuplo/docs/docs/articles/step-3-add-api-key-auth.md

 ![Failed unauthorized error](/media/step-3-add-api-key-auth/image-5.png)

-You should get a 401 Unauthorized response - as we haven't supplied the API key yet.
+You should get a 401 Unauthorized response - as we'ven't supplied the API key yet.
 Add an new `authorization` header with the value `Bearer <YOUR_API_KEY>` and insert the API Key you got from the developer portal.